Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 Final words regarding scanner; it's not fully covered yet but the important tools for inputs are sorted.
 I once again want to say that I **do not** like scanner now after this roller-coaster.

+## MenuHandler

+I'll be looking into mocking up the other classes to make the tests independent from `Session` and `SessionHandler`.
+Though I will _start_ with writing test in a way I know works to get the project to move forward.

+The idea is that the menu handler will be printing instructions and menus, and ask for the input.
+One example being `searchSessionById`, this method should be called when the user selects "search for session" within a menu and then be prompted to input text to search for.
+From here it will branch into 2 cases.
+Either a list of matching sessions are printed and the user can then proceed to pick one to show details of, or no matches are found, and you will be notified regarding it.

+### Reflection

+I ended up essentially making identical tests and methods as `sessionHandler`.
+Creating a new commit to start from a clean slate with empty tests.